Chevrotain/chevrotain/lookahead_dfa_results.md

 `packages/lookahead-dfa-benchmark/report/lookahead_dfa_benchmark.md` report.
 The report separately lists production choices that are more than the configurable `MAX_SELECTION_REGRESSION_PERCENT` slower than the alternative.
+The Node.js 26 report after applying the threshold matrix contains five remaining conservative non-shared misses and no selected-Dense regression over 5%.
 The results below were measured using the original Chrome 151 browser harness and are retained as historical data; they are not directly comparable to Node.js measurements.